-A significant proportion of firebreaks surround ForestrySA's Native Forest Reserves that are either owned, leased or managed by external organisations with the surveyed boundary often ending at the tree-line.
+A significant proportion of firebreaks surround Native Forest Reserves on land that is not managed by ForestrySA.
 Many of these firebreaks make a significant biodiversity contribution to the native vegetation as they contain threatened and less common orchid and other plant species.
-Although managed by external parties, ForestrySA has an interest in working with these organisations to ensure the long-term survival of species growing on these firebreaks.
+Although managed by external parties, ForestrySA has an interest in working with other land holders to ensure the long-term survival of species growing on these firebreaks.